 Online Information Solutions.
+Revenue for 2019 increased 5% compared to 2018, due to increases in core credit decisioning services volumes, revenue from acquisitions and our identity and fraud solutions business.
+These increases were partially offset by a \$15.0 million settlement with a commercial customer.

 Revenue for 2018 decreased 1% compared to 2017, due to declines in our core credit decisioning services and identity and fraud solutions revenue.
 These declines were partially offset by growth from a 2018 acquisition and revenue from mortgage, auto, and direct to consumer channel partners.

-Revenue for 2017 increased 1% compared to 2016, due to growth in core credit decisioning and identity and fraud solutions.